Challenge–response authentication: Cryptographic techniques

-Non-cryptographic authentication was generally adequate in the days before the Internet, when the user could be sure that the system asking for the password was really the system they were trying to access, and that nobody was likely to be eavesdropping on the communication channel to observe the password being entered.
+Non-cryptographic authentication was generally adequate in the days before the Internet, when the user could be sure that the system asking for the password was really the system they were trying to access, and that nobody was likely to be eavesdropping on the communication channel.
 To address the insecure channel problem, a more sophisticated approach is necessary.
-Many cryptographic solutions involve two-way authentication, where both the user and the system must each convince the other that they know the shared secret (the password), without this secret ever being transmitted in the clear over the communication channel, where eavesdroppers might be lurking.
+Many cryptographic solutions involve two-way authentication; both the user and the system must verify that they know the shared secret (the password), without the secret ever being transmitted in the clear over the communication channel.

 One way this is done involves using the password as the encryption key to transmit some randomly generated information as the challenge, whereupon the other end must return as its response a similarly encrypted value which is some predetermined function of the originally offered information, thus proving that it was able to decrypt the challenge.
 For instance, in Kerberos, the challenge is an encrypted integer N, while the response is the encrypted integer N + 1, proving that the other end was able to decrypt the integer N. A hash function can also be applied to a password and a random challenge value to create a response value.
 Another variation uses a probabilistic model to provide randomized challenges conditioned on model input.

 Such encrypted or hashed exchanges do not directly reveal the password to an eavesdropper.
 However, they may supply enough information to allow an eavesdropper to deduce what the password is, using a dictionary attack or brute-force attack.
 The use of information which is randomly generated on each exchange (and where the response is different from the challenge) guards against the possibility of a replay attack, where a malicious intermediary simply records the exchanged data and retransmits it at a later time to fool one end into thinking it has authenticated a new connection attempt from the other.